 Here are nine important facts you need to know about binge eating disorder, including how to recognize signs of it in yourself and loved ones, and what to do if you think there’s a problem.

-In 2013, binge eating disorder was finally categorized as a recognizable and treatable diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) produced by the American Psychiatric Association.
-This was incredibly important to the treatment of the disease, since a diagnosis that can be documented leads to greater access to care for sufferers.
+In 2013, BED was finally categorized as a recognizable and treatable diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) produced by the American Psychiatric Association.
+This was incredibly important to the treatment of the disease since a diagnosis that can be documented leads to greater access to care for sufferers.
 For example, most health insurance companies won’t provide coverage for mental illness treatments that don’t have an officially recognized DSM-5 diagnosis.
 Since it’s now listed as a disorder, many insurance plans cover treatment.

-High risk factors for having an eating disorder, including binge eating disorder, have been identified by scientists.
+High-risk factors for having an eating disorder, including BED, have been identified by scientists.
 Personalities that are inclined toward perfectionism, difficulties regulating emotion, having a rigid thinking style (like there is only one way to do things), and stress eating, are all more likely to fall victim.
 Those who suffer from anxiety or low self-esteem, or harbor obsessive-compulsive tendencies, are all more likely to have binge eating disorder too, says Murphy.

-A close family history of depression or addiction—whether to drugs, alcohol or painkillers—has been shown to coincide with eating disorders, including binge eating disorder (though binge eating disorder itself is not classified as an addiction).
+A close family history of depression or addiction—whether to drugs, alcohol or painkillers—has been shown to coincide with eating disorders, including BED (though BED itself is not classified as an addiction).
 Those with genetic conditions such as celiac disease and Crohn’s, which require restricted eating regimes, have been shown to be more prone to developing binge eating disorder, Murphy says, though no actual genetic link between the two has been found.

-- You have a better chance of recovering from binge eating disorder than other eating disorders.
+You have a better chance of recovering from BED than other eating disorders.